 Three different evaluation levels.
 Each management level in the system of R&D&I requires information with varying degrees of detail.
-M17+ distinguishes three levels of management and evaluation: (a) evaluation for the management and funding of the complete R&D&I system - the central level - the R&D&I Council / the Section of Research, Development and Innovations, the Office of the Government of the Czech Republic (the "RDI Section"); (b) evaluation at the provider level; and (c) evaluation for the management of a RO.
+M17+ distinguishes three levels of management and evaluation: (a) evaluation for the management and funding of the complete R&D&I system - the central level - the RDI Council as an advisory body of the Government of the Czech Republic; (b) evaluation at the provider level; and (c) evaluation for the management of a RO.
 M17+ particularly addresses the national level and defines the methods of collaboration with the provider level.